UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 Install it via the following command:

 ```
-sudo apt install postgresql-14
+sudo apt install postgresql
 ```

-> Note: Older version of Ubuntu might not have version 14 of PostgreSQL in the repos.
+> Note: Older version of Ubuntu might not have the latest version of PostgreSQL in the repos.
 > If this is the case for your version
 > you need to follow the instructions in the PostgreSQL documentation
 > to [first add the their repository